mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2012-07-10)
+(Last update: 2012-07-15)

 ## Gosu 0.8.x
-  * Get Gosu to compile again
-  * Add color multiplying to Gosu::Macro
   * Try, again, to work around OpenAL shutdown issues
+    * Find out when exactly I need to free stuff
+    * Rework Gosu so that it can free resources in this place
+    * Verify that it works and axe custom OpenAL.dll
+  * Make the wrapper's menu bar on OS X more complete
   * Fix implicit requirement to have "../gosu == ." in rake/linux.rb
   * Automatically create 'pkg' folder since git can't handle empty folders
   * Meditate: Imagine a Window::baseTransform that will affect Graphics *and* (inversed) Input - would this help games?
 Or rather add input un-transforming in general?
 Hmm!
   * Find out why SDL\_mixer is still mentioned in the Wiki - should be unnecessary on Linux?
-  * Macros must keep image(texchunk) alive!!
   * Fix/clarify TextInput vs. <markup> and &entities;
   * Put github upload back in place
-  * Try to fix loadTiles alpha problem by another applyColorKey(0x00\_00\_00\_00)?
+  * More awesome Vertex Arrays
+    * Pre-Multiply all vertex arrays
     * Come up with a nice memory union of DrawOp and ArrayVertex
-  * Add special case: Macro::draw in record{} must split up the old Macro again (whew...)
+    * Split up macros into vertices when drawn inside record{} (allow nesting)
   * See if Gosu can be made to use BGRA again because it is apparently faster on OSX/iOS
   * Get rid of quad/tri drawing in favor of quads
   * Use float instead of double
   * Use int instead of unsigned
-  * Release 0.8.0a1 --pre
   * Cleanup glBegin, Graphics::begin etc.
-  * Release 0.8.0a2 --pre
   * Fork Gosu.tmbundle into its own git repository
   * Fork website into its own git repository
   * Fix Gosu::Font(…default, 20) with italics on Windows (see forum thread)